backdrop-contrib/leaflet_widget/README.md

 ## Known Issues

-Values are stored as GeoJSON in Geofields, so some types (circle, circlemarker) are not available.
-They could get drawn, but they can not get saved.
+Because of the way Geofield stores values, some types (circle, circlemarker) are not available.
+They could get drawn, but they couldn't get saved.

 The API of this module has changed compared to Drupal.
 That was a necessary step to make it useful.